Softimage XSI EXP for Half-Life 2

 There were also 4 Tutorials created by Valve artists & engineers at the time covering how XSI EXP integrates with the Source SDK.

 You can download the videos through the following links.
 Part1, Part2, Part3 & Part4.

-I was not aware that at the time the Valve source tools (at least the SMD Export function) was serial locked.
+I was not aware that at the time the Valve source tools (at least the SMD Export function) were serial locked.
 You had to register for a free unlock key to enable the SMD export function.
 In the latest versions of the addon this requirement has been removed.
-Since Autodesk bought Softimage and then killed it… you had no option for unlocking the SMD export feature in any of these earlier tools. until now 🙂
+Since Autodesk bought Softimage and then killed it… you have had no option for unlocking the SMD export feature in any of these earlier tools. until now 🙂

 Thanks to some help from Ollydbg, IDA and x64dbg we figured out some keys for you to use if you ever felt like using these older versions of the ModTool with their Valve Source Addons.